 Minimum Education and Skills Required for Consideration:

-- Ability to foster and promote a positive image and professional appearance.
+- Requirements, other: Foster and promote a positive image and professional appearance.

 - Autonomous and self directed.

 - Demonstrated laboratory skills.

 - Knowledgeable about State and Federal regulatory requirements.

 - Excellent writing skills required, including grammar and spelling.
 Able to correctly use technical terms and abbreviations

 - Preferred Education: Masters of Science with 0 – 4 years of experience.

 - Preferred Courses/Training: Basic Biology (Molecular and Cellular) Chemistry (Inorganic, Organic and Biochemistry).

 - Biosafety courses, chemical safety, cGMP principles and practice, equipment maintenance.